apifortress/Bloodhound/doc/06_fine_tuning.md

-# AFtheM - Fine Tuning
+# Bloodhound - Fine Tuning

-AFtheM can be fine tuned for your needs.
+Bloodhound can be fine tuned for your needs.
 This ability comes with the price of complexity, so it is important to understand the inner mechanisms before modifying the configuration files.

 ## Actors